nikitavoloboev/data/docs/package-managers/nix/nix.md

 - [nix-shell, but make it lovely (2022)](https://t-ravis.com/post/nix/nix-make/)
 - [Nix Security Packages](https://github.com/juliosueiras-nix/nix-security)
 - [harmonia](https://github.com/helsinki-systems/harmonia) - Nix binary cache implemented in rust using libnix-store.
+- [Hercules CI Effects](https://github.com/hercules-ci/hercules-ci-effects) - Implemented by the agent are a fairly low-level interface for executing programs that interact with the Nix store, centralized state and the real world.